digirati-co-uk/iiif-canvas-panel/README.md

 Use `DOCS_URL=http://127.0.0.1:3001` to check a production server.
 The check verifies that the site serves the workspace bundle and exercises rendering, default and updated dimensions, responsive sizing, zoom, and home inside Docusaurus.

+The v2 preview includes native media/timeline slots, lazy templates, replacement media and React-owned controls.
+See [the slot reference](docs/api-reference/slots.md) and the `/all-sandboxes` gallery.
+Run `pnpm test:media-slots` and `pnpm test:timeline` against the docs server to check their browser behavior.